AWS X-Ray Concepts

 Data about the work done can be broken down into subsegments, which provide more granular timing information and details about downstream calls that your application made to fulfill the original request.
 A subsegment can contain additional details about a call to an AWS service, an external HTTP API, or an SQL database.
 You can even define arbitrary subsegments to instrument specific functions or lines of code in your application.

 X-Ray uses the data that your application sends to generate a service graph.
 Each AWS resource that sends data to X-Ray appears as a service, with edges connecting the services that work together to serve requests.
+Edges connect clients to your application, and your application to the downstream services and resources that it uses.

 name should match the domain name or logical name of the service